koayon/blog/about.markdown

 Feel free to reach out by [email](mailto:koayon@gmail.com), give me anonymous feedback [here](https://www.admonymous.co/kola) or schedule a chat with me about the topics above [here](https://cal.com/kolaayonrinde/30min).

+I am grateful to the Foresight Institute and Machine Learning Alignment & Theory Scholars (MATS) for supporting this research.